Visual

 Design Principles

-In order to elevate MSG’s brand from a static mark to a dynamic presence, here are some core foundations to be applied to maintain consistency and reflect the scale, energy, and diversity of the MSG experience.
+To elevate MSG’s brand from a static mark to a dynamic presence, here are some core foundations to apply.

 Capturing MSG’s history and physical transformation through an architectural motif.